YouTube and the #deathcult of “Independent” Media

 We missed the first.
 The window’s not closing – it’s closed.

 And this is where the truth bites: fascism isn’t some freak accident.
 It’s not “outside” the system.
 It’s the sharpest edge of the #deathcult – the same system that sells endless growth on a dying planet, that privatizes solidarity, that mainstreams cruelty while smiling about “freedom.”
-Fascism is not an exception, it’s the rule, 40 years of #mainstreaming is now trying to enforce as the mask slips.
+Fascism is not an exception, it’s the rule, 40 years of #mainstreaming is now trying to enforce as the smoke and mirrors slips.

 If history teaches us anything, it’s this: the centre will always betray, the right will always unleash fascism, and the people will always be left to dig up the bodies.